hkjels/.dotfiles/Readme.md

 # dotfiles

 Dotfiles are the hidden preferences of a unix-based system.
+These preferences are merely a backbone for your *nix needs and will need some additional lovin to fulfill your stack; This is why I've made it possible to override all of the preferences from local dotfiles, so that you don't have to put task-specific preferences along with this set of defaults.
+If you find any of the defaults really annoying or that something is missing of the bat, let me know with a pull-request or issue.

 ### Requirements